-The Company currently is authorized to issue 400,000,000 shares of common stock, of which shares of common stock were issued and outstanding as of April , 1999.
-In addition, as of April , 1999, the Company had shares of common stock reserved for issuance under the Company's stock option plans and shares of common stock were held in its treasury, leaving shares of authorized common stock available for issuance.
-If adopted, the proposed amendment would increase the number of shares of common stock available for issuance to 800,000,000.
+The Company currently is authorized to issue 400,000,000 shares of common stock, of which 281,756,188 shares of common stock were issued and outstanding as of April 16, 1999.
+In addition, as of April 16, 1999, there were 11,333,603 shares of common stock reserved for issuance under the Company's stock option plans, 9,865,000 shares reserved for issuance upon conversion of convertible quarterly income preferred securities issued by a wholly owned subsidiary business trust of the Company, and 19,212 shares of common stock held in the Company's treasury, leaving 97,025,979 shares of authorized common stock available for issuance.
+If adopted, the proposed amendment would increase the number of authorized shares of common stock to 800,000,000, of which 497,025,997 would be available for issuance.

+The additional shares of common stock for which authorization is sought would be part of the existing class of common stock, if and when issued.
+These shares would have also the same rights and privileges as the shares of common stock presently outstanding.
 Holders of the Company's common stock do not have preemptive rights to subscribe for and purchase any new or additional issue of common stock or securities convertible into common stock.

 The Board of Directors believes that the increase in the number of authorized shares of common stock is in the best interests of the Company and its stockholders.
-The purpose of increasing the number of

-Company and its stockholders.
 The purpose of increasing the number of authorized shares of common stock is to have shares available for issuance for such corporate purposes as the Board of Directors may determine in its discretion, including, without limitation: